 - Pennebaker, James W. (2011).
 The Secret Life of Pronouns

 - Radford, Andrew (2004).
 English Syntax: An Introduction.
 Cambridge UP.

-Additional references are cited within individual posts.
+Additional references are linked within individual posts.